CarlaAstudillo/nicar-2023-intro-to-web-dev/03_JAVASCRIPT/03_LOADING_DATA/README.md

 main();
 ```

 And you show see the being logged again, except this time, you retrieved it from the web!
+Don't worry about the "?token=..." in the url in this screenshot.
+Now that the repo is public, there's no need for a token anymore.

 ![Data is loaded in a browser from a URL.](./img/loading-data/load-data-web.jpg)